microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 }
 ```

+Note, you can omit `-g` option if default resource group is configured.

 ## SSH to Cluster Nodes
-You can get information about the nodes belonging to the cluster using
-`az batchai cluster list-nodes` command:
+You can get information about the nodes belonging to the cluster using `az batchai cluster list-nodes` command:

 ```bash
 $ az batchai cluster list-nodes -n democluster -g demoGroup -o table